chronicleworks/chronicle/docs/recording_provenance.md

 collaborating to produce documents from evidence produced by a search process.
 An external CMS is being used that has identifiers for documents and users.

-### The `name` parameter
+### The `external_id` parameter

-The definition mutations for prov terms -  Entity, Activity and Agent - are all supplied with a `name` parameter.
+The definition mutations for prov terms -  Entity, Activity and Agent - are all supplied with a `external_id` parameter.
 This should be something meaningful to the domain you are recording provenance for - a unique identifier from an external system or a natural key.
 This will form part of the identity of the term.

 ### A note on identities

-Chronicle identities will contain an encoded form of the name parameter, but should be treated as opaque.
+Chronicle identities will contain an encoded form of the external_id parameter, but should be treated as opaque.
 Under no circumstances should you attempt to synthesize an identity from Chronicle in client code as the scheme may be subject to change.